Sanrax/R4SDHC-YSMenu/README.md

 A working DLDI file for this cart was also missing, causing homebrew to be broken.
 This has been resolved.

-Soft-reset was also broken due to a missing TTMenu.dat on SD root.
+Soft-reset was also broken due to a missing TTMenu.dat on SD root, and a bad ttreset.dat.
 This has also been fixed.

 ## Setup Instructions

 Grab a 4GB or smaller SD and format the SD card you are using by following this guide: https://wiki.hacks.guide/wiki/Formatting_an_SD_card

-Download the fixed YSMenu 7.06 for R4SDHC carts: https://github.com/Sanrax/R4SDHC-YSMenu/releases/download/v7.06/R4SDHC-YSMenu-7.06_R2.zip
+Download the fixed YSMenu 7.06 for R4SDHC carts: https://github.com/Sanrax/R4SDHC-YSMenu/releases/download/v7.06/R4SDHC-YSMenu-7.06_R3.zip

 Next, extract *the contents* of the downloaded kernel zip to your SD card.